yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/05-making-the-style-configurable/README.md

 thinPath.setAttribute('stroke-width', String(distance))
 ```

 Now, we can create edges with different distances.
-The distance can either be passed into the constructor, or specified later using the `distance` property.
+The distance can either be passed into the constructor or specified later using the `distance` property.
 The distance can also be changed dynamically during runtime.

 ```
 // the distance can be specified in the constructor